chombo-discharge/chombo-discharge/README.md

     |_|   |_|\__,_|___/_| |_| |_|\__,_|\____|

 This is code PlasmaC, a multiphysics code built in Chombo for plasma simulations with adaptive mesh refinement (AMR) on embedded boundary grids.

-To get started, clone the repository:
+The basic requirements for running this code are:

+1. A working MPI installation
+2. A working HDF5 installation (with MPI)

+A modified version of Chombo is distributed together with this code.